JAForbes/blog/posts/how-to-talk-to-a-computer.md

 Which raises the question?
 Why convert at all?
 Why not just store the user entered date in much the same manner - ignoring hours and minutes.
 Well you can, but you will be limiting the capability of your application.
 For example, you will have trouble if you ever ask the user to specify a more specific time in future, or if other systems in your infrastructure or system should be activated at a specific local time offset from the user entered date, or if two users in different timezones are collaborating.

-Its always better to play it safe, store your dates as UTC or as a unix timestamp.
+It's always better to play it safe, store your dates as UTC or as a unix timestamp.
 Timezones are a user matter, leave it to the user interface to handle.

 #### Bring it back home